Residents react after eviction notice goes viral on Facebook

-MEMPHIS, Tenn. — An eviction notice is sweeping the internet, but the post is getting mixed reactions.
+MEMPHIS, Tenn. — An eviction notice at a Memphis apartment complex is sweeping the Internet, but the post is getting mixed reactions.

-Christian comedian, KevOnStage, posted a two minute video about the notice that got thousands of views in only a matter of hours.

-A smiling emoji takes up most of the orange notice, but the punch line to the joke is no laughing matter.
+A smiling emoji takes up most of the orange notice to some residents at Bent Tree Apartments near the airport, but the punch line to the joke is no laughing matter.

 "It's antagonizing," Deadrick Flemming said.
 "I feel like it's kind of embarrassing.
 It's a shameful situation for someone that is trying their best to make ends meet."

-The eviction notice reads, 'Guess whose moving?' and follows up with 'You.'
+The eviction notice reads, 'Guess who's moving?' and follows up with 'You.'

 The not goes as far as to say, "Rent is due on the first.
 Not whenever."